mousepawmedia/devdocs/network/source/network/phabricator.rst

 When you view a Commit, there is a lot of additional information, as well as several actions you can take on it.

-..
-NOTE:: This is technically part of Diffusion, but we cover it here because
+..  note:: This is technically part of Diffusion, but we cover it here because
     it is highly relevant to the Audit workflow.

 .. _phab_audit_commit_details: